-- In-home respite is not available on the CMHS waiver but is available on other adult waivers; - There has been an overall increase in total adjusted expenditures, distinct utilizers, and active providers since the CMHS services were reviewed in the 2017 Medicaid Provider Rate Review Analysis Report.31 - The total number of service provider locations does not represent the total number of caregivers or individual service delivery providers of CMHS services. - EBD personal care and IHSS personal care services can be provided by a relative. - Several reimbursement rates for EBD waiver services vary for the same or similar services provided on other waivers.32 - There has been an increase in total adjusted expenditures, distinct utilizers, and active providers since EBD waiver services were reviewed in the 2017 Medicaid Provider Rate Review Analysis Report. - ACF reimbursement rates received a 25% targeted rate increase (TRI), effective October 2018 as a result of the 2017 Medicaid Provider Rate Review Recommendation Report.33 - Some EBD services can be performed by family member. - As of January 2021, the new Utilization Review/Utilization Management (UR/UM) contract with Telligen was initiated; this process includes a review of all Health Maintenance Activities (HMA) authorizations for appropriateness and to ensure there is no duplication of services. - There has been an increase in total adjusted expenditures, total utilizers, and providers rendering services since the SCI services were reviewed in the 2017 Medicaid Provider Rate Review Analysis Report. - The waitlist for SCI ended in July 2015, attributing to the increase in utilizers, providers, and expenditures. - SCI services are only available to members in the Denver Metro area. - There is currently legislation proposed to expand the SCI waiver to members statewide; the Department is tracking this potential legislative change.34 - Due to reportedly limited provider availability for complimentary and integrative health services, the Department prioritized direct provider outreach to providers of complimentary and integrative health services35 since 2018 to increase enrollment of SCI providers. - The Department continues to prioritize efforts to increase provider availability for SCI services. - A new location for complementary and integrative health services36 under the SCI waiver (included under professional therapy services for the purposes of this report) was opened in January of 2019, leading to an increase in both utilizers and providers of those services. - Cost reporting is needed to address wages, but stakeholders thus far have been hesitant to share cost reports. - The total number of billing providers does not represent the total number of direct service providers employed by provider agencies.
+- In-home respite is not available on the CMHS waiver but is available on other adult waivers; - There has been an overall increase in total adjusted expenditures, distinct utilizers, and active providers since the CMHS services were reviewed in the 2017 Medicaid Provider Rate Review Analysis Report. - The total number of service provider locations does not represent the total number of caregivers or individual service delivery providers of CMHS services. - EBD personal care and IHSS personal care services can be provided by a relative. - Several reimbursement rates for EBD waiver services vary for the same or similar services provided on other waivers. - There has been an increase in total adjusted expenditures, distinct utilizers, and active providers since EBD waiver services were reviewed in the 2017 Medicaid Provider Rate Review Analysis Report. - ACF reimbursement rates received a 25% targeted rate increase (TRI), effective October 2018 as a result of the 2017 Medicaid Provider Rate Review Recommendation Report. - Some EBD services can be performed by family member. - As of January 2021, the new Utilization Review/Utilization Management (UR/UM) contract with Telligen was initiated; this process includes a review of all Health Maintenance Activities (HMA) authorizations for appropriateness and to ensure there is no duplication of services. - There has been an increase in total adjusted expenditures, total utilizers, and providers rendering services since the SCI services were reviewed in the 2017 Medicaid Provider Rate Review Analysis Report. - The waitlist for SCI ended in July 2015, attributing to the increase in utilizers, providers, and expenditures. - SCI services are only available to members in the Denver Metro area. - There is currently legislation proposed to expand the SCI waiver to members statewide; the Department is tracking this potential legislative change. - Due to reportedly limited provider availability for complimentary and integrative health services, the Department prioritized direct provider outreach to providers of complimentary and integrative health services since 2018 to increase enrollment of SCI providers. - The Department continues to prioritize efforts to increase provider availability for SCI services. - A new location for complementary and integrative health services under the SCI waiver (included under professional therapy services for the purposes of this report) was opened in January of 2019, leading to an increase in both utilizers and providers of those services. - Cost reporting is needed to address wages, but stakeholders thus far have been hesitant to share cost reports.